 D. CLEAR SPACE NEAR FIREPLACE.
-The Hearth Extension must extend at least 16 inches to the front and 8 inches on either side of the firebox opening for the NA36Al fireplace; and 20" to the front and 12" to the sides for the NA42Al fireplace.
+The Hearth Extension must extend at least 16 inches to the front and 8 inches on either side of the firebox opening.
 Combustible materials must not be stored in this area.
 Combustible walls perpendicular to the front of the fireplace must be at least 18 inches from the fireplace opening.
-Room furnishings such as drapes, curtains, chairs, or other combustibles must be at least 4 feet from the open front of the fireplace.
+Room furnishings-such as drapes, curtains, chairs, or other combustibles must be at least 4 feet from the open front and side of the fireplace.